singh-man/books/crackingTheCoding/11_testing.md

 **Step 5: How would you perform the testing?**

 In some cases, it might also be relevant to discuss the details of performing the testing.
 For example, if you need to make sure a chair can withstand normal usage for five years, you probably can't actually place it in a home and wait five years.
-Instead, you'd need to define what"normal" usage is (How many "sits" per year on the seat?
+Instead, you'd need to define what "normal" usage is (How many "sits" per year on the seat?
 What about the armrest?).
 Then, in addition to doing some manual testing, you would likely want a machine to automate some of the usage.

 ### Testing a Piece of Software